The Cheerleaders: Casting

 Twenty-one year old Enid Finnbogason was from St. Vital, a neighborhood of Winnipeg, Manitoba, Canada, who rode the local transit system for a dime, since she looked like a sixteen year old at the time.
 She was in a restaurant in Los Angeles with friends, including two members of the film industry, when she was approached by a casting agent for a movie.
 He asked Enid to walk across the street to the Ramada Inn, where they were currently casting a movie: "The Cheerleaders".
 She was given a copy of the script and was asked if she was ever a cheerleader; she had never been one.
 She was asked to do a cheer, so she remembered one from high school and guessed at the footwork.
 The casting director liked what she did, so she was asked to perform one of the scenes from the script.
 Afterwards, even though they had already cast Jeannie, the lead, they reconsidered and thought that Enid was perfect for the part.
 She accepted the role and was asked what she wanted to use as a stage name; she chose "Stephanie Fondue".

 Sequels

 The film's success spawned a series of sequels during the 1970s.
 It was followed by The Swinging Cheerleaders (1974), directed by Jack Hill, Revenge of the Cheerleaders (1976) (a.k.a.
 Caught with Their Pants Down), directed by Richard Lerner, and The Great American Girl Robbery (1979) (a.k.a.
 Cheerleaders' Wild Weekend), directed by Jeff Werner.

-Streaming Media

-The film is often available at licensed streaming movie sites.